 Abstract

 Using data from Ohio Secretary of State Office, we design a quasi-experiment to study county subdivision-level referendums introduced to renew local road maintenance taxes, which are typically levied via property taxes.
 We compare housing sale prices between similar areas that narrowly pass or fail road tax levies and use satellite images to fine-tune an Artificial Intelligence (AI) model for classifying road quality.
-For county subdivisions that cut their renewal tax levies, we check the loss in road maintenance funds.
-Kill prior sentenceOur results show that local jurisdictions with “close elections” that decide to cut road taxes face an average loss of $163,547 in road maintenance funds, experience a 15% decline in road quality, and suffer a $15,350 (9%) drop in housing prices over the course of 10 years relative to similar areas that renewed funding.
+Our results show that local jurisdictions with close elections that decide to cut road taxes face an average loss of $163,547 (what percent is that?)in road maintenance funds, experience a 15% decline in road quality, and suffer a $15,350 (9%) drop in housing prices over the course of 10 years relative to similar areas that renewed funding.
 Heterogeneity analysis reveals differential decline in urban and rural areas and for expensive homes relative to their cheaper counterparts.

 Keywords: Road Maintenance, Local Taxation, Housing values, Artificial Intelligence